callstackincubator/rock/website/src/docs/github-actions/android.md

 ## Tester Builds For All Devices

-This action from RNEF builds an APK file in release variants suitable for testing.
+Builds an APK file in release variants suitable for testing.
 Requires signing.

 ### Prerequisites